 What unifies all agencies?

 We made the pencils ourselves and used the back of a layout pad as the background.
 It got us into D&AD.
 Twice.
 After this successful dry run, Mike and I teamed up and got a job at Publicis.

-It had been brought to Homepride’s attention that their new agency had used their character without permission, just to rub salt into the wound innocent little Fred had been used in a political context.
+It’d been brought to Homepride’s attention that their brand spanking new agency had used their character without permission, just to rub salt into the wound innocent little Fred had been used in a political context.

 A secretary called to arrange for me and Mike to have tea with C.E.O.
 Michael Conroy.

-Derrick: “Keep me out…you’re kids, you’ll be fine, but don’t involve me… I didn’t even want to draw the bloody thing!”
+DERRICK: “Keep me out…you’re kids, you’ll be fine, but don’t involve me… I didn’t even want to draw the bloody thing!”.

-Mike: “Er…it’s got your name printed on it…you asked us to print your na…”
+MIKE: “Er…it’s got your name printed on it…you asked us to print your na…”

-Derrick: “WHAT?… SHIT…SHIT…SHIT!”
+DERRICK: “WHAT?… SHIT…SHIT…SHIT!”

 Mr Conroy was fine, he simply asked us to explain what had happened.
 In 1992, at the height of the recession, we got a brief to promote an The IPA Bowling Evening.

 (The drawing must’ve been a homage to John Lennon’s ‘Two Virgins’ cover.)
 Next was a talk by D&AD Chairman Edward Booth-Clibborn on ‘How to win more at D&AD’.
 (Would love to know what he said?)

-We just needed Brignull’s sign off, excitedly we took our fancy layout down to Marylebone Road and waited and waited for him in the cafe part of the AMV reception.
+Excitedly, we took our fancy layout to Marylebone Road and waited, and waited, and waited for him to come down to the cafe in AMV’s reception.

 Eventually he came down, weary, not full of the joys of spring.

-He got up and walked away.
+“I hate it”, he got up and walked out.

 We looked at each other trying to figure out whether to follow him or slunk out onto Marylebone Road.